MustafaRaad/react-boilerplate/docs/ai-agent-playbook.md

 - Don't use directional properties (left/right, ml/mr, pl/pr) - always use logical properties (start/end, ms/me, ps/pe) for RTL support.
 - For columns with `id` instead of `accessorKey`, always provide `accessorFn` for filtering to work.
 - Don't use numeric IDs in select filter options when filtering by name - use the name as both `id` and `name` for consistency.
+- Don't define actions column manually in column definitions - use the `actions` prop on DataTable for consistency and reusability.

 ## 8) i18n translations when adding data/columns